japawBlob/data-collection-device/README.md

 When setting up desired temperature in __Temperature screen__, confirmation the message is sent via usart.
 Confiramtion message contains ASCII coded temperature in Celsius and is terminated by 0x03 character.

 When sending data on __Data screen__ all data is sent via USART.
 Message respects .csv format, and ends each line with new line and carrige return characters.
-Final character is also 0x03 character.
+Final character is 0x03 character.

+The hub can also receive commad which contains "DATA" in ascii characters and after receiving this message it respons by sending all data, as if the send data on __Data screen__ was pressed.